zendesk/react-measure-timing-hooks/README.md

 }
 ```

+An `idSuffix` is required in two cases:
+* When the same component is rendered multiple times on a page.
+* A component is expected to vary its content (re-render) based on an object variable - e.g. contents change based on which item is selected/opened/visible

 ### Report

 Each metric provided in the report is captured in the report, in milliseconds.
 The two key, summary